-The average costs of termite treatment can range from $200 to $900.
-The average cost is around $500.
+How much does it cost to treat termites?
+The average cost of termite treatment can range from $200 to $900.
+This means that the average termite treatment cost is around $500.

-A small infestation will cost less.
+The treatment for termites cost of a small infestation will be less.
 If you can address an infestation in a single treatment, such as termite bait or spot chemical treatment, you’ll typically charge somewhere in the $200 to $500 range.

 You will probably charge homeowners between $500 and $700 to address an infestation that caused some degree of termite damage to the home.
 Subterranean termites that are more difficult to detect usually call for charging $500 to $600 to perform a thorough inspection before applying a termite treatment.